SoftwareAG/cumulocity-digital-twin-manager/README.bk.md

 `Note: Modify the excel settings to provide the date in a YYYY-MM-DD format.
 This prevents an auto-correct of the date on input.`

-Custom properties support  file, boolean, enumeration, text and number data types.
+Asset properties support file, boolean, enumeration, text and number data types.
 Follow the below instructions while adding them to the CSV template.

 <table>
 <col width="20">